LeomPina/AI-Driven-Music-Visual-Generation-Using-Diffusion-Models/README.md

 ## 1. Generate images

-This section generates AI images using the Kadinsky 2.2 model by using an LLM music caption model, to generate captions for each 10 seconds of the audio sample, and an initial image artwork.
+This first section generates AI images using the Kadinsky 2.2 model by using an LLM music caption model, to generate captions for each 10 seconds of the audio sample, and an initial image artwork.
 The "Generate_Images_artwork_LLM_music_caption.ipynb" file presents this stage of the project.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LeomPina/The-use-of-music-for-the-generation-of-AI-visuals/blob/main/Generate_Images_artwork_LLM_music_caption.ipynb)